English

 By bus

-• Direct service from Sydney Central by Australia Wide Coaches (approx. 2 hrs 10 mins)
+Direct service from Sydney Central with Australia Wide Coaches takes about 2 hours 10 minutes.
+Less convenient if transfers are needed.

 Tips for visiting Katoomba Falls